-Protected designations of origin and geographical indications registered in a federal register ("PDO/PGI", for example, "Gruyère" for cheese), wine designations recognised by the cantons (e.g. "Espesses" in the canton of Vaud) and indications of source that are the subject matter of a Federal Council ordinance (e.g. for watches) may be registered as a trade mark from the entry into force of the new regulations The geographical mark has been created to facilitate enforcing protection of these designations in Switzerland and abroad.
+Protected designations of origin and geographical indications registered in a federal register ("PDO/PGI", for example, "Gruyère" for cheese), wine designations recognised by the cantons (e.g. "Espesses" in the canton of Vaud) and indications of source that are the subject matter of a Federal Council ordinance (e.g. for watches) have been permitted registration as a trade mark since 1 January 2017.
+The geographical mark has been created to facilitate enforcing protection of these designations in Switzerland and abroad.
+The designation "EMMENTALER" for cheese with the protected designation of origin "Emmentaler" became the first geographical mark to be registered by the IPI (mark no. 703 183).

 An application for registration must be filed with the IPI.
 The procedure presents many particularities, notably concerning the circle of people entitled to obtain and use a geographical mark.
 A regulation will specify the requirements concerning a geographical mark.
 Anyone who fulfils the necessary conditions may use it.
 The group entitled to use the geographical mark may, in return, forbid any person who does not comply with the regulations from using it.